Tea Farms Malawi: A Host's Practical Visit Tips

 • A real camera if you have one.
 Phones do fine, but the contrast between the green fields and the red soil rewards a proper lens.

 One thing I always tell guests: leave the white linen for the restaurant.
-Red dust gets into everything on a tea estate, and the laundry never quite gets it out.
+Red dust gets into everything on a tea country, and the laundry never quite gets it out.

-The indigenous forest above our estate — cooler, quieter, and a good post-tour walk.
+The indigenous forest in the Thyolo highlands — cooler, quieter, and a good place to slow down after a regional visit.

 How to Book a Tour — Walk-ins, WhatsApp and Why Lead Time Matters